A Practical System for Over-40 Practitioners Who Don’t Have More Time — But Still Want Real Progress

 Family.

-So while everyone keeps saying “just train more”…
+So while others keep saying “just train more”…

 Why This Is So Frustrating